Date: 13 Jan 1906

 It wasn’t thought that they had offered much resistance to the attacks.

-It was noted that some of his wounds could have been self-inflicted.
+It was noted that some of Richard Phillips's wounds could have been self-inflicted.

 The cause of death was given as coma produced by concussion due to multiplicity of injuries to the heads.